-The Board has established a Corporate Governance and Nominating Committee comprised of Messrs.
-Roddy (Chair) and Lee.
-The overall purpose of the Corporate Governance and Nominating Committee is to assist the Board in maintaining high standards of corporate governance by developing, recommending and monitoring effective guidelines and procedures applicable to the Corporation, and by establishing the process for identifying, recruiting, appointing and/or providing ongoing development for directors and senior management of the Corporation.
-Responsibilities include reviewing the mandates of the Board and its committees; periodically reviewing and evaluating the performance of all directors, committees and the Board as a whole; recommending new candidates for Board memberships, making recommendations to the Board and ensuring that appropriate orientation and education programs are available for new Board members; and reviewing annually the membership and chairs of all committees of the Board.
-All members of the Corporate Governance and Nominating Committee meet the independence requirements of the applicable regulatory authorities.
+The Board has established a CGN Committee comprised of James T. Roddy (Chair), Jack C. Lee and Marc Faber.
+The overall purpose of the CGN Committee is to assist the Board in maintaining high standards of corporate governance by developing, recommending and monitoring effective guidelines and procedures applicable to the Corporation, and by establishing the process for identifying, recruiting, appointing and/or providing ongoing development for directors of the Corporation.
+Responsibilities include reviewing the mandates of the Board and its committees; periodically reviewing and evaluating the performance of all directors, committees and the Board as a whole; recommending new candidates for Board membership, making recommendations to the Board regarding the size and composition of the Board and qualification criteria for the selection of new Board members and ensuring that appropriate orientation and education programs are available for new Board members; reviewing annually the membership and chairs of all committees of the Board; and reviewing annually and recommending retainers and fees paid to Board members.
+All members of the CGN Committee meet the independence requirements of the applicable regulatory authorities.

-Compensation Committee
+HRC Committee

-The Board has established a Compensation Committee currently comprised of Messrs.
-Lee (Chair) and Roddy.
-It is anticipated that Mses.
-Ranson and Zigrossi will also be appointed to the Compensation Committee.
-The overall purpose of the Compensation Committee is to assist the Board in relation to compensation by developing, monitoring and assessing the Corporation's approach to the compensation of its directors, senior management and employees.
-This includes: the review, and recommendation to the Board for approval, of the remuneration of the Corporation's CEO and senior executive officers, determination (or delegation of the authority to determine) and recommendation to the Board for approval of awards to the Corporation's employees of stock options under the Option Plan as well as awards under the EPSP and the EIP, respectively.
-All current and anticipated members of the Compensation Committee are independent within the meaning of Section 1.4 of NI 52-110.
+The Board has established an HRC Committee currently comprised of Jack C. Lee (Chair), Sharon Ranson, James T. Roddy and Rosemary Zigrossi, all of whom are independent directors within the meaning of Section 1.4 of NI 52-110.
+The overall purpose of the HRC Committee is to assist the Board in relation to compensation by developing, monitoring and assessing the Corporation's approach to the development and succession of key executives and the compensation of its directors, senior management and employees.
+This includes: recommending to the Board candidates for CEO, President and all other senior management positions and approving the terms of their appointment and termination or retirement; reviewing succession planning programs for the CEO, President and all other senior management and specific career planning of potential successors; reviewing, in consultation with the Chairman of the Board, and recommending to the Board for approval, the remuneration of the Corporation's CEO and senior executive officers; and determining (or delegating the authority to determine) and recommending to the Board for approval awards to the Corporation's employees of stock options ("Options") under the amended and restated stock option plan of the Corporation (the "Option Plan") as well as awards under the employee profit sharing plan of the Corporation (the "EPSP") and the equity incentive plan of the Corporation (the "EIP"), respectively.
 See also "Executive Compensation - Compensation Discussion and Analysis - Compensation Process".